IgorKowalczyk/majo.exe/readme.md

 # Hosting

 We host this bot.
-Majo will be online 24/7.
+Majo.exe will be online 24/7.

 # Self-Hosting

 1. Clone [this repository](https://github.com/igorkowalczyk/majobot)
 2. Run `npm install`
-3. Grab a token on [Discord's developer portal](https://discordapp.com/developers/applications)
+3. Grab a token on [Discord's developer portal](https://discord.com/developers/applications)
 4. Create a `.env` file and add a `BOT_TOKEN` environmental variable whose value is the token above, add a `PREFIX` - this is your bot prefix and add a `DASHBOARD=[true/false]` value - if `true` the bot will be hosted with web dasboard, if `false` the bot will be hosted without web dashboard (The `.env` file was private).
-5. Run `npm run dev`
+5. Run `node index.js`

 ## Example `.env` file